 - Beneath the title you will find the ‘Permalink’ for this page.
 This is the web address for this specific page.
 It will automatically copy the title into the permalink, so there’s no need to worry about it unless you change the title of the page.

-- In general we do not recommend that you change the title or contents of your pages.
+- In general we do not recommend that you change the title of your pages.
 Keeping things consistent will make your website easier to navigate.
-If you do feel the need to change the title of your website more than once, you will also have to alter the permalink.
+If you do feel the need to change the title of your website more than once, you will also have to alter the permalink (be very wary of doing this as it will break any links to this page that already exist).

 - Here I have decided to change the name of my page to ‘My New Page’ and I have clicked the blue ‘Update’ button to save my changes.
 As you can see, the permalink does not reflect my new title.